Expression Interrupted

 Supreme Court of Appeals ruling

-The lawyers representing Yazıcı and other defendants brought the case file before the Supreme Court of Appeals.
-On 8 January 2019, the Office of the General Prosecutor of the Supreme Court of Appeals requested the reversal of the convictions rendered in the trial, submitting their judicial opinion to the 16th Criminal Chamber of the Supreme Court of Appeals.
-In the judicial opinion, the general prosecutor said that Yazıcı, Özşengül and Şimşek should have been prosecuted on the charge of “membership in a terrorist organization” instead of “attempting to overthrow the Constitutional order.”
+The lawyers representing Yazıcı and other defendants appealed against the sentences before the Supreme Court of Appeals.
+On 8 January 2019, the Office of the General Prosecutor of the Supreme Court of Appeals requested the reversal of the sentences rendered in the trial.
+In the judicial opinion, the general prosecutor said that Yazıcı, Özşengül and Şimşek should have been charged with “membership in a terrorist organization” instead of “attempting to overthrow the constitutional order.”

 Retrial

-Yazıcı requested additional time to prepare his defense statement in response to the final opinion of the prosecutor.
-The presiding judge rejected Yazıcı’s request, saying, “We didn’t grant anyone any additional time, and we will not grant you, either.
+Yazıcı requested additional time to prepare his defense statement in response to the prosecutor's final opinion.
+The presiding judge rejected Yazıcı’s request, saying: “We didn’t grant anyone any additional time, and we will not grant you, either.
 It’s your decision.
 You can choose whether to make a statement on the final opinion.
 Let’s move on to the next defense statement.”
 Yazıcı then began to make his defense statement, saying: “I received the final opinion of the prosecutor on Thursday, and I haven’t been able to consult with my lawyer.
 In that case, I will make a defense statement that I am not comfortable with.”
-Yazıcı said that the charges brought against him in the Supreme Court of Appeals ruling were based on his employment at Zaman newspaper, adding: “I am being accused of terrorism just because I did my job at Zaman.
+Yazıcı said that the charges against him were based on his employment at Zaman newspaper, adding: “I am being accused of terrorism just because I worked at Zaman.
 I have no affiliation with the members of the organization.
 This is an attempt to create a crime out of something that is clearly not a crime.”

-The court sentenced Yazıcı to 11 years and 3 months in prison for “membership in a terrorist organization.”
+Rendering its judgment at the end of the hearing, the court sentenced Yazıcı to 11 years and 3 months in prison on the charge of “membership in a terrorist organization.”
 The court also ruled for the continuation of Yazıcı’s detention.

 Top